Table of Contents

 The third level skirts the edge of a more than 1000ft sheer cliff.
 A large number of ancient Buddha statues and paintings can be seen here.
 Some of the statues are renovated and they are in very good condition.
 But paintings are in a dilapidated condition, and they are not conserved during the last several centuries.

 The last portion of the climb is the most difficult party to climb due to the narrowness and steepness of the climb, in some places, there is hardly any room to move your body, during the climb.
 The climb culminated with the view of the historical Stupa and patches of dry zone evergreen in southern Sri Lanka.

 You can be forgiven if you had no idea about the Negombo lagoon and its mangrove vegetation.
 Negombo lagoon has a large extent of mangrove forest and it is one of the largest mangrove forests in the country.
 Despite its importance as one of the last remaining mangrove forests in the country, it is not on most Sri Lanka tour itineraries.
 However, this fascinating and remarkable natural forest definitely worth a visit.

 Muthurajawela wetland is located about 20 km from the commercial centre, Colombo city tour of Sri Lanka.
 It is a heaven for nature lovers.
 Muthurajawela is abundant in various species of mangroves and their inhabitants.
-It is inhabited by a large number of fish species, animals such as Crocodile, monitors, monkeys, deer, reptiles, birds and insects.
-It can be described as a must visited place for bird watchers, animal lovers and nature enthusiasts.
+It is inhabited by a large number of fish species, animals such as crocodiles, monitors, monkeys, deer, reptiles, birds and insects.
+It can be described as a must-visited place for bird watchers, animal lovers and nature enthusiasts.